-Heather Ringeisen, PhD, MS, BS, serves as a co-investigator on the National Survey of Child and Adolescent Well-Being II.
-She also serves as the project director of a calibration study to determine an estimate of childhood serious emotional disturbance within the National Health Interview Survey.
-Dr. Ringeisen is a children's mental health services researcher with a special interest in the non-specialty mental health service systems.
-Prior to her work at RTI, Dr. Ringeisen served as chief of the Child and Adolescent Services Research Program at NIMH, where she directed a research program that examined the quality, organization, and financing of services for children with mental disorders.
-Dr. Ringeisen has served on multiple federal committees established to coordinate activities related to children's mental health.
-She previously received the Society for Research in Child Development policy fellowship and is a licensed clinical child psychologist.
+Heather Ringeisen, PhD, MS, BS, serves as the primary investigator of the National Study of Mental Health and as a co-investigator of the National Survey of Child and Adolescent Well-Being.
+She also serves as the project director of a study to understand instability experienced by children who exit foster care to adoption or guardianship.
+Dr. Ringeisen is a mental health services researcher with a special interest in serious mental illness and children involved with the child welfare system.
+Prior to her work at RTI, Dr. Ringeisen served as chief of the Child and Adolescent Services Research Program at the National Institute of Mental Health, where she directed a research program that examined the quality, organization, and financing of services for children with mental disorders.
+Dr. Ringeisen has served on multiple federal committees established to coordinate activities related to mental health.
+She previously received the Society for Research in Child Development and American Association for Advancement of Science policy fellowship.

 PhD, Clinical Child Psychology (minor: Child and Family Studies), Auburn University